TaranSingh50/SpeechSense/replit.md

 - **Frontend**: React with TypeScript, using Vite as the build tool
 - **Backend**: Express.js server with TypeScript
 - **Database**: PostgreSQL with Drizzle ORM for type-safe database interactions
-- **Authentication**: Replit-based OAuth integration with session management
+- **Authentication**: JWT-based authentication with email/password registration and login
 - **UI Framework**: Shadcn/ui components with Radix UI primitives and Tailwind CSS

 ### Monorepo Structure